microsoft/AzureSearch_JFK_Files/README.md

     ![Outputs of deployment](images/outputs.JPG)

-9. Copy and paste each of the provided outputs from this interface into their corresponding value location in the *App.config* file from before.
+9. Copy and paste each of the provided outputs from this interface into their corresponding value location in the *appsettings.json* file from before.
 Note that one value will be missing from the outputs, the *SearchServiceQueryKey*.
+Note, if you followed the instructions above to deploy with the Azure CLI and completed step 5, then you won't need to copy-paste these values.

 10. In order to obtain the *SearchServiceQueryKey*, navigate back to the *Overview* section of the deployment and find your newly created Azure Search service in the list (Its type will be *Microsoft.Search/searchServices*).
 Select it.

     ![Search service in deployment](images/searchServiceInDeployment.JPG)

 11. Select the *Keys* section, followed by *Manage query keys*.
-Copy and paste the key value shown into the *SearchServiceQueryKey* value of your *App.config* file.
+Copy and paste the key value shown into the *SearchServiceQueryKey* value of your *appsettings.json* file.

     ![Search service keys](images/searchServiceKeys.JPG)

-12. Now you should have filled in all of the required configurations in the *App.config* file.
+12. Now you should have filled in all of the required configurations in the *appsettings.json* file.
 Save your changes, and press the start button at the top of Visual Studio in order to run the initializer.

     ![Run initializer](images/runInitializer.JPG)